viniciuslazzari/PokemonPrediction/README.md

 Training the algorithm with `α = 0.003` and repeating the process until convergence, the overall model accuracy was **92%**.

+## How to make predictions 🔮

+After the model training, any pokemon can be created and send to the algorithm, that will predict the probability  of him being **Legendary**.
+For this, the only thing that you have to do is to edit the `predictions` file, creating a new line and adding the pokemon stats.
+The next time you will run the model the pokemon will be printed in terminal, with his probability.

 ## Technologies 💻

 Build with: